 MILWAUKEE _ Milwaukee County became the first governing board in the nation to pass a resolution declaring racism as a public health crisis in 2019.
 Since then, more than 90 cities and town councils and 40 local health departments have followed suit.

-Now, a team of researchers is embarking on a study to determine whether declaring such a resolution actually leads to governmental action that enables change not only in health policies, but also in policies around other social inequities that have a direct impact on the health inequities.
+Now, a team of researchers is embarking on a study to determine whether declaring such a resolution leads to governmental action that enables change in health policies and policies around other social inequities that directly impact health inequities.

 “We want to learn if these declarations have led to policy change, helped to dismantle systemic racism or if they have helped to move the needle toward achieving health in all policies, across all sectors,” said Lorraine Lathen, president and founder of Jump at the Sun Consultants.

-Lathen and Linnea Laestadius, associate professor of public health at the University of Wisconsin-Milwaukee, are leading the project.
-The team also includes UWM faculty members Douglas Ihrke and Young Cho.
+Lathen and HBI Faculty Affiliate Linnea Laestadius, associate professor of public health at the University of Wisconsin-Milwaukee, is leading the project.
+The team includes HBI Executive Director Douglas Ihrke and Zilber School of Public Health faculty member Young Cho.

-In Milwaukee County, the researchers will determine the enabling factors and barriers that staff in leadership positions have experienced in trying to fulfill the policy vision outlined in the resolution.
+In Milwaukee County, the researchers will determine the enabling factors and barriers that staff in leadership positions have experienced in fulfilling the policy vision outlined in the resolution.

 “Research and data play a key role in our shared vision of achieving racial equity and becoming the healthiest county in the state,” said Milwaukee County Executive David Crowley.
 “More information, not less, is vital to tearing down the barriers that prevent effective investments in equity that help bridge gaps in health disparities and create better outcomes for residents.”

-The group is looking at changes within organizations because those open the door for more permanent policy action, said Laestadius.
+The group is looking at organizational changes because those open the door for more permanent policy action, said Laestadius.

 “What we hope to see is that, once the county starts to make internal changes, you see racial equity more explicitly factored into government decision-making,” Laestadius said.
 “Between agency procedures and county ordinances, there’s a real opportunity to create a more just environment where everyone in Milwaukee County can thrive.”

-Medical care accounts for only 20% of health outcomes, according to the American Journal of Preventive Medicine, while other social factors drive the remaining 80%.
-Since structural racism cuts across government sectors, such as housing, education, the environment and poverty, Laestadius said, ending inequities in health outcomes requires collaboration across all of these sectors and agencies.
+According to the American Journal of Preventive Medicine, medical care accounts for only 20% of health outcomes, while other social factors drive the remaining 80%.
+Since structural racism cuts across government sectors, such as housing, education, the environment, and poverty, Laestadius said that ending inequities in health outcomes requires collaboration across these sectors and agencies.